flowr-analysis/flowr/wiki/Overview.md

 #### Summarizing the Benchmark Results

 The resulting JSON file can be rather larger (starting off with a couple of hundred megabytes).
 Therefore, you probably want to summarize the results of the benchmark.
-For this, you can make use of the *summarizer* script like this:
+For this, you can make use of the *summarizer* script from within the `cli` directory like this:

 ```shell
 npm run summarizer -- "<output.json>"